 - Packing cubes – Once you go pack(ing cubes), you’ll never go back.

-- Light daypack – For short hikes and your overnight in the Sahara Desert
+- Light daypack – For short hikes and your overnight in the Sahara Desert (I take my REI Flash 18 pack EVERYWHERE.)

 - Hanging toiletry bag – To stay as organized and compact as possible.